rajatrajoria/private-ai-gateway/docs/OPERATIONS.md

    blank, or that plus `docker-compose.tunnel.yml` (your stable named tunnel) if set.
-5. Runs `docker compose up -d --build` — builds the gateway image if its source changed, starts all three containers in the background.
+5. Runs `docker compose up -d --build` — builds the gateway image if its source changed, starts all four containers in the background.
 6. Polls `http://127.0.0.1:8000/healthz` every 2 seconds (up to 60s) until
    the gateway responds, so you get a clear "up" or "not up" signal.
 7. If using the Quick Tunnel, greps `docker compose logs cloudflared` for the